Sparal

 Use the guide as a packaging operating system.

-Each step links a buyer decision to a quote input, proof check, and production risk so the team can move from plan to production with fewer surprises.
+Each step links a buyer decision to a pricing detail, proof check, and production risk so the team can move from plan to production with fewer surprises.

 01 / Brief